zapatacomputing/tutorial-orquestra-sklearn/README.md

-# tutorial-orquestra-sklearn
+# Orquestra Machine Learning Tutorials

-Resource accompanying the beginner Orquestra tutorials
+Contained in this repository is an Orquestra component for training simple models in scikit-learn.
+This repository accompanies the tutorials found in [http://docs.orquestra.io/tutorials/](http://docs.orquestra.io/tutorials/).